evolbeginner/iSeeCE/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Google_2015_logo.svg/220px-Google_2015_logo.svg.png)

 # Copyright and Licence:
-**No copyright** is required for iSeeGC.
+**No copyright reserved** for iSeeGC.

+Please see [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) for licensing information.

+You are welcome to cite our paper for iSeeGC if you feel it is useful.

-Please cite coppresponding papers for the use of OrthoMCL, MAFFT, FastTree, RAxML, BioRuby and BioPerl.
+You may need to cite corresponding papers for the use of OrthoMCL, MAFFT, FastTree, RAxML, BioRuby and BioPerl.

 # Acknowledgements
 Thanks for Michael Imelfort and Kranti Konganti for sharing the free script gff2fasta.pl for sequence processing.